Diagnosis

 • When did your child begin experiencing symptoms?

-• Have your child's symptoms been continuous?
+• How have your child's symptoms changed over time?

 • What, if anything, seems to improve your child's symptoms?